richbl/isometric-icons/README.md

 # My Isometric Icons (MI2)

-These are some isometric icons using [Google Material Design Icons](https://material.io/icons/) and saved as scalable vector graphics (SVG)
+These are some isometric icons designed using [Google Material Design Icons](https://material.io/icons/) and saved as scalable vector graphics (SVG).

 ## An Example of MI2 in Use

-Here's an example of this MI2 project in use (not all icons are used in this example):
+Here's an example of this MI2 project in use (example developed using [Draw.io](https://www.draw.io/)):

 ![diagram_sample](https://user-images.githubusercontent.com/10182110/38208224-31ed5844-3665-11e8-8bb1-733d6ee35754.png)

+>Note that not all available icons are used in this example

 ## Current List of MI2 Icons